Palmas Group

 9. Sustainability report published within last two years?

-The company published the Fifth Progress Report on Implementation of Sustainability Policy from April 2020 to April 2021.
+The company published the Fifth Progress Report on Implementation of Sustainability Policy from April 2020 to April 2021 which is between two and three years old.

 0 / 1